 Official Electronic Transcript.
-Transcripts received electronically through a recognized vendor/third party including but not limited to: Escrip-Safe, Docufide, World Education Services, Credentials, Inc., National Student Clearinghouse, EDI Texas Server must be sent directly to the Pathways College Academic department from the third party.
+Transcripts received electronically through a recognized vendor/third party including but not limited to: Escrip-Safe, Docufide, World Education Services, Credentials, Inc., National Student Clearinghouse, EDI Texas Server must be sent directly to the Pathways College Registrar from the third party.
 Electronic transcripts received and forwarded directly by a student are considered unofficial.
+Send official electronic transcripts to: registrar@pathwayscollege.edu

 Official Foreign/International Transcript.
 Transcripts received from colleges or universities in other countries will be considered official with no time of issue limitations.
-In rare cases where a school or country only issues one official transcript, a copy of the official transcript may be accepted at the discretion of the Academic department.
+In rare cases where a school or country only issues one official transcript, a copy of the official transcript may be accepted at the discretion of the CAO.
 In such cases, the CAO from Pathways College must sign the transcript copy after verifying the transcript's authenticity.
 Alternatively, a letter of verification on institution letterhead from the issuing institution should be received verifying their official transcript policy and validating that the copy received is authentic.